1. Get assessments finished 2-3 days BEFORE they’re due

 3. Do some sort of exercise every day

 Healthy body, healthy mind.
-Not only will daily exercise help you to study better, sleep better and live a better lifestyle overall, it will also give you a better outlook on your life and increase your happiness levels.
+Not only will daily exercise help you to study better, sleep better and live a better lifestyle overall, many studies suggest it will also give you a better outlook on life and increase your happiness levels.
 Set the refresh button and use your study break to get your blood pumping.
 Choose something you enjoy: gym, yoga, cycling, sports – even a walk is enough to make it a habit.
 And remember any moving is better than none, even if you are short on time.

 4. Do one thing each week for yourself

-It’s so easy to get lost in the semester to the point where you haven’t done any of the things you love for months.
+It’s so easy to get lost in the semester to the point where you haven’t done any of the things you love to do for months.
 Hobbies such as painting, writing, reading (for leisure), even watching a movie should still be included in your weekly routine.
 Put a few hours in your diary for yourself every week.
 Self-care Sunday anyone?

 5. Plan your meals

 The difference between eating healthily and eating junk is planning.
 And if you don’t want to book one of our new accommodation & meal packages, then prepping some of your meals at home is going to help you save money and will give you the proper fuel your body needs.
 Make a list at the start of the week of what meals you’re going to cook, and allow yourself a treat every now and then.
 You can even prepare your meals in advance and take advantage of your freezer, just pop in the fridge to defrost the night before you want to eat your meal.
 It’ll make better brain food and will be budget-friendly.